BartoszGe/myDataStructure/README.md

 # myDataStructure

-1. To download waf builder for this project open bootstrap.sh script:
+1. To download waf builder run bootstrap.sh:
   * ./bootstrap.sh

 2. Configure the project using